 Katie Wetsell has always had a calling on her heart to care for children.
 She has worked as a pediatric oncology nurse and pediatric nurse practitioner.
 After experiencing the benefits of parent coaching through Connected Families herself, Katie later resigned from nursing and became a Certified Parent Coach as well.
 She and her husband have four children (three boys and a girl) through birth and adoption.
 Katie is also trained in SPACE treatment to help parents learn how to support their children struggling with anxiety and obsessive-compulsive disorders.
 You can learn more about Katie at parentwithhope.org, and on Facebook @parentwithhopecoach and Instagram @parentwithhopecoach

 Taylor Irby is a mother to 5 kids, and she understands the struggles parents face.
-Every day she faces ADHD, autism, anxiety, developmental delays and adoption trauma.
+Every day she faces ADHD, autism, anxiety, developmental delays, and adoption trauma.
 She too has sat in the trenches and searched the world for answers.
-Taylor read book after book and got excited over methods that were short lived.
-That is where she hit the wall of desperation and sought parent coaching through Connected Families.
+Taylor read book after book and got excited over methods that were short-lived.
+That is when she hit the wall of desperation and sought parent coaching through Connected Families.
 Taylor ultimately became a coach through their training program to help others like her.
-She has seen transformation in her home through working with a framework that not only has changed her children’s behavior, but their hearts as well.
+She has seen transformation in her home through working with a framework that not only has changed her children’s behavior but their hearts as well.
 You are not alone on this parenting journey.
-There is hope and you can enjoy your children, building that relationship you have wanted and see behavior change.
+There is hope and you can enjoy your children, building that relationship you have wanted, and see behavior change.
 And I’m here to help.
 You can learn more about Taylor at taylorirbycoaching.com, and on Facebook https://www.facebook.com/taylor.irby.5 and Instagram @taylorirbycoaching